lvbernal/lvbernal.github.io/projects.markdown

 ## Projects

-These are some projects I have worked on.
+These are some of the projects I have worked on.

 * __Simon__ is a radio spectrum monitoring system.
     * Developed at the [i2T Research Group](https://www.icesi.edu.co/i2t/){:target="_blank"}.
     * Here is a [video of the full ecosystem](https://youtu.be/-Okj3ywicU8){:target="_blank"}.
-    * I worked on the mobile app and the embedded system, which uses Software Defined Radio.
+    * I worked on the mobile app and the embedded system, which uses software-defined radio.

 <center>
     <img src="/images/simona1.png" height="512" border="1px" alt="Simona" />